pluto93/pluto93/README.md

 ## 👋 Hello!
 I'm Mansi!

 ## About Me
-I'm a MSc Design Informatics Student at The University of Edinburgh.
-I graduated in BSc Computer Science from Queen Mary University of London.
+I'm a Data Engineer with a MSc Design Informatics from The University of Edinburgh and a BSc Computer Science from Queen Mary University of London.
-I'm passionate about data analytics, business intelligence, AI, user experience and using technology to solve real-world problems.
+I'm passionate about data, business intelligence, AI, user experience and using technology to solve real-world problems.

 ## What I'm Currently Up To
 Data engineering @ Native <3